 Thermoelectric generators (also known as Seebeck generators) are devices that convert heat (temperature differences) directly into electrical energy, using a phenomenon called the "Seebeck Effect" .
-Their typical efficiencies are around 5–8%. .
-These are solid-state devices have no moving parts, with the exception of a few designs with fans or pumps.
+Their typical efficiencies are around 5–8%, however there are currently modules with efficiencies as high as 12 - 14%.
+These are solid-state devices have no moving parts, unless designed with actively cooling (i.e. fans or pumps).

 Thermoelectric generators, or TEGs, are devices that utilize one or more thermoelectric modules as the primary component/s, followed by a cooling system that can be either passive or active: such as an open air heat sink, fan cooled heat sink, or fluid cooled.
 These components are then fabricated into an assembly to function as one unit called a TEG.

-When heat is applied to the hot side of a Thermoelectric Generator, electricity is produced.
+When heat is applied to the hot side of a Thermoelectric Generator and the cold side is heat sunk to a lower potential temperature, electricity is produced.
 Almost any heat source can be used to generate electricity, such as solar heat, geothermal heat, even body heat.
 In addition the efficiency of any device or machine that generates heat as a by-product can be drastically improved by recovering the energy lost as heat.

-Thermoelectric modules are solid-state integrated circuits that employ three established thermoelectric effects known as the Peltier, Seebeck and Thomson effects.
+Thermoelectric Generator Modules are solid-state integrated circuits that employ three established thermoelectric effects known as the Peltier, Seebeck and Thomson effects.
 It is the Seebeck effect that is responsible for electrical power generation and thus the foundation of our business.
-The thermoelectric module is the heart of a thermoelectric generator.
+The thermoelectric generator module is the heart of a thermoelectric generator (TEG).

 How are thermoelectric modules made?